 - Kubernetes cluster health.
 Insight into a cluster’s health, the pods it contains and the Windows containers that run within them helps engineers manage workloads efficiently and allocate resources and capacity effectively.

 - Infrastructure monitoring.
 Performance metrics from Windows worker nodes are directly correlated to a container’s health.
 DevOps teams can use this data to optimize resource allocations and troubleshoot resource constraints that may lead to pod evictions, errors and restarts.

 - Log analytics.
 Log analytics link business transaction performance data to the log files, making root cause analysis less time and resource intensive.

 Eliminating integration headaches

 Deep application and business performance insights are valuable, but so are the time and effort involved in gaining access to them.
 Turning this visibility on should be as straightforward, repeatable and idempotent as any other DevOps process.
-AppDynamics simplifies the deployment, configuration and instrumentation of Cluster Agents and seamlessly turns on observability across the container environments.
+AppDynamics simplifies the deployment, configuration and instrumentation of Cluster Agents and seamlessly unlocks a view across your application environment.